Have you been hustling online for the perfect violins for beginners? Look no further because you’ve found the right place to help you.

 Bow & Hardware

-The Cremona SV-175 has all ebony fittings, which is great.
+The Cremona SV-175 has all ebony fittings, which is excellent.
 Ebony is the most durable material for fingerboards, pegs, and so on (I won’t bore you with the details!).
 Given that, it’s unsurprising that this violin is a favorite among beginners.

 It has amazing playability and is MENC (National Association for Musical Education) certified.
 So, it’s definitely a winner in my books.
 It also comes with a lovely J. La Salle LB-13 Brazilwood bow which is more than you need as a beginner!